crosswalk-project/crosswalk-website/public/documentation/manifest/icons.md

 ### <a id="Crosswalk-1-7"></a>Crosswalk 1-7

-If the <a href="/documentation/manifest/icons.html"><code>icons</code> field</a> contains multiple keys, the `make_apk.py` script will map the corresponding icon files to [Android drawable resources](http://developer.android.com/guide/topics/resources/providing-resources.html) as follows:
+If the <code>icons</code> field contains multiple keys, the `make_apk.py` script will map the corresponding icon files to [Android drawable resources](http://developer.android.com/guide/topics/resources/providing-resources.html) as follows:

 |Icon key range...|`make_apk.py` copies the icon file to...|
 |:---------------:|----------------------------------------|